VictoriaMilani/vmilani.github.io/_posts/2024-04-05-expectation-maximization.markdown

 - Expectation (E) step: Estimate the missing data given the observed data and current parameter estimates.
 - Maximization (M) step: Update the parameters to maximize the likelihood, treating the estimated missing data as if it were observed.

 Eventually (hopefully) the algorithm converges.
 This is particularlly useful for Gaussian mixture models.

 Say we observe a labor market data with logarithm wages and we suspect it actually is composed of two types of workers: low types, and high types.
 However, we don't observe the worker type, we only observe the social identifier and their payment.
+Assume just one firm with a constant rent-sharing policy, that is, no matter the type or the worker, their wage in expectation is simply the average value of their types.

 Let us construct this labor market: